liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 As always, remember to run Service Builder and redeploy your project after updating your `portlet-model-hints.xml` file.

-Let's use a couple of model hints in our Event Listing portlet and Location Listing Portlet.
-We'll start by giving the user an editor for filling in their description fields.
-Since we want to apply the same hint to both the event and location entities, we'll define it as a hint collection.
-Then we'll reference the hint collection in them.
+Now you can use a couple of model hints in the Event Listing portlet and Location Listing Portlet.
+Start by giving users an editor for filling in their description fields.
+Since you want to apply the same hint to both the event and location entities, define it as a hint collection.
+Then you can reference the hint collection in them.

-Define the following hint collection just below your `model-hints` root element in your `portlet-model-hints.xml` file:
+Define the following hint collection just below the `model-hints` root element in the `portlet-model-hints.xml` file:

 	<hint-collection name="DESCRIPTION-TEXTAREA">
 		<hint name="editor">true</hint>
 		<hint name="max-length">250</hint>
 	</hint-collection>

-Then replace the description fields of your event and location entities with the each description field referencing the hint collection, as demonstrated below:
+Then replace the event and location description fields' entities with a reference to the hint collection, as demonstrated below:

 	<field name="description" type="String">
 		<hint-collection name="DESCRIPTION-TEXTAREA" />
 	</field>

-The last hint we'll introduce for our Event Listing portlet is one that makes sure the user has no option to select a year from the past.
+The last hint is one that makes sure the user has no option to select a year from the past.
 Replace the event entity's date field with the following date field as specified below:

 	<field name="date" type="Date">
 		<hint name="year-range-past">false</hint>